Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Cycling segments and their classification

+In the following, we illustrate the concept of comparison spaces and the cycling space using a time series from a stochastically perturbed double well system.

-To illustrate this idea, consider the time series in Fig.~\ref{fig:dw-cycling-comparison}.
-For simplicity, we disregard the unit tangent bundle (for the metric $C = 0$) and let the union of the boxes in the figure be the comparison space $Y$.
-Since $Y$ has two holes, we have $ \dim H_1(Y) = 2$.
-Four orbit segments are highlighted: a green segment $\gamma_g$ and a purple segment $\gamma_p$ which only loop around the left hole in the complex, a yellow segment which only loops around the right hole in the complex, as well as a blue segment $\gamma_b$ which orbits the right and the left hole.
+\begin{exmp}[Double well system without unit tangent bundle] To illustrate this idea, consider the time series in Fig.~\ref{fig:dw-cycling-comparison}.
+For clarity, we initially disregard the unit tangent bundle (i.e., $C = 0$ in the metric \eqref{eq:UT-metric}) and let the union of the boxes, denoted by $Z$, take the role of the comparison space.
+Since $Z$ has two holes, we have $ \dim H_1(Z) = 2$.

+Three segments of the times series (black) are highlighted: a green segment $\gamma_g$ and a purple one $\gamma_p$ which only loop around the left hole, as well as a blue one $\gamma_b$ which orbits the right and the left hole.

-Let $r>0$ be the thickening parameter of the blue, purple, and green segments.
-Each of these has the topology of a circle and therefore one-dimensional $ H_1 $ where the homology is generated by a curve that loops exactly once around the circle.
-By inclusion, these curves also give rise to homology classes inside of $Y$ where we have
+For a suitable range of $r$, the thickenings of these segments have the topology of a circle and therefore one-dimensional $ H_1 $, where the homology is generated by a curve that loops exactly once around the circle.
+By inclusion, these curves also give rise to homology classes in $Z$ and, with slight abuse of notation, we have

 Therefore, we detect that the green and purple segments are qualitatively similar while the blue segment is qualitatively different.